nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Built-in modules (builtin.py): Allows access to builtin modules when working with add-ons.
 * Configuration (config): Manages configuration and profiles (profiles are available in 2013.3 or later).
 * Content recognition engines (contentRecog packages): adds ability to use OCR and other methods to recognize content in various scenarios.
 NVDA ships with Windows 10 OCR engine.
-* Controls and states collection (controlTypes.py): Includes dictionaries on control types (roles) and possible states that a control can be in.
+* Controls and states collection (controlTypes): Includes enumerations and dictionaries on control types (roles) and possible states that a control can be in.
 * Events (eventHandler.py): Handles various events such as gaining focus.
 One function in particular is useful in app modules:
     - `eventHandler.requestEvents(event to be requested, process ID, window class name for the control)`: Allows NVDA to listen to specific events for certain controls while using another app.
 * Extension points (extensionPoints): provides a way to let add-ons and other modules define and respond to specific action such as profile switches, actions in an add-on and so on.
 The following extension points are defined: